vEnhance/web.evanchen.cc/input/filesys.md

 Other examples:

-- The source code for most programming languages is input in plain text format, such as in C++, Python, Go, Java, Lisp, etc. I actually can't think of a single example of a real programming language whose source codes are not in plain text format.
+- The source code for most programming languages is input in plain text format, such as in C++, Python, Go, Java, Lisp, etc.
 - LaTeX source files are in plain text too.
 - This document being in Markdown is written in plain text format.
 - HTML is considered plain text too.
 It may not be particularly _intuitive_